 MyISAM caches INDEX blocks in the "key_buffer".
 Data blocks are cached by the Operating system.
 InnoDB caches both data and indexes in the "buffer_pool".
-These lead to radically different tuning (see 70%).
+These lead to radically different tuning (see 70% RoT).

-With InnoDB, either use autocommit=1, making each operation into a "transaction", or use BEGIN (START) and COMMIT to explicity bracket each set of statement(s) that make up a transaction.
+With InnoDB, either use autocommit=1, making each operation into a "transaction", or use BEGIN (START TRANSACTION) and COMMIT to explicity bracket each set of statement(s) that make up a transaction.
 InnoDB can prevent many kinds of "deadlocks", and simply stall one transaction until it is safe to continue.
 Some deadlocks are easily detected after starting transactions, and lead to aborting one of the competing transactions; this ROLLBACK must be monitored for by the application.
-Still other situations can lead to hanging until a timeout (cf innodb_lock_wait_timeout, which defaults to 50 seconds).
+Still other situations can lead to hanging until a timeout. innodb_lock_wait_timeout, which defaults to 50 seconds.
+50 is too large.

 MyISAM to InnoDB conversion tips

 Galera and Group Replication have other transactional implications.